farrel/tuple-space-server/README.md

-# tuple-space-server - An HTTP based Tuple Space server
+# tuple-space-server - HTTP based Tuple Space server

 ## What is a Tuple Space